 The displayed excerpts come from websites that Google interprets as suitable for answering the user’s query.
 The spot that these featured snippets occupy is also commonly referred to as “position zero” and 2019 is all about getting into this 0th place.
 So how does one make the jump from the first page to “position zero”?

 - If you need help coming up with the perfect content, just imagine the questions that users might ask.
-You can also use tools like Answer the Public.
+You can also use tools like Answer the Public or Google Trends.

 5. Voice search

 If you’ve been monitoring Christmas and after-Christmas sales, you would have seen that the Echo and Echo Dot, and the Google Home and Google Home Mini were all on sale.
 And if you have been car-shopping in 2018, you would have noticed that Apple Car Play and Android Auto are now standard features in almost all major models.
 With these virtual assistants and smart devices becoming more popular, people are becoming more conversational with mobile devices.